Akshay9882/SentimentAnalysis/readme.md

 **How to Run this application**
 1. Open R Studio
-2. Paste TweetsAnalysis.r code into R studio step by step by reading instruction in the file
+2. Paste code in TweetsAnalysis.r file into R studio step by step by reading instruction in the file